galaxyproject/training-material/topics/proteomics/tutorials/neoantigen-3-fragpipe-discovery/tutorial.md

 ---
 layout: tutorial_hands_on

-title: Neoantigen 3: Database merge and FragPipe discovery
+title: "Neoantigen 3: Database merge and FragPipe discovery"
 zenodo_link: ''
 questions:
 - What are the key features and unique sequences in protein datasets that contribute to neoantigen discovery?